Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 • Chemicals

-These industries must ensure that every batch of a product produced can be clearly identified and traced in order to guarantee the quality, safety and integrity of the products and to be able to react in a targeted manner in the event of a recall.
+These industries must ensure that every manufactured lot of a product can be clearly identified and traced in order to guarantee product quality, safety, and integrity – and to react in a targeted way in the event of a recall.

 Legal basis for lot tracking in the food industry

-The legal basis for batch traceability in the food industry is regulated by EC Regulation No. 178/2002, Article 18, which provides the basis for a high level of health protection and stipulates that every company in the food industry is responsible for ensuring the traceability of food.
+The legal framework for lot tracking in the food industry is defined in EC Regulation No. 178/2002, Article 18.
+It forms the foundation for a high level of consumer health protection and requires every company in the food industry to ensure the traceability of food.

-Article 18 also stipulates that traceability information must be made available to the competent authorities upon request.
+Article 18 also stipulates that traceability information must be provided to the competent authorities upon request.
 Since September 1, 2022, this must be done within 24 hours.
-These requirements also apply to materials and objects that have come into contact with food.
+These requirements also apply to materials and items that have come into contact with food.

 Lot tracking with Yaveon 365

-Manual lot tracking is time-consuming and error-prone - Yaveon 365 therefore offers a specialized industry solution for companies in process manufacturing to manage batches reliably and transparently.
-This allows supply chains to be tracked end-to-end and all relevant information to be recorded centrally.
-The most important functions include
+Manual lot tracking is time-consuming and error-prone – which is why Yaveon 365 offers a specialized industry solution for companies in process manufacturing to manage lots reliably and transparently.
+This enables continuous traceability across the entire supply chain and central recording of all relevant information.
+Key features include:

-• Automated data capture: every batch is recorded in the warehouse receiving area and tracked in all processes through to goods issue, increasing accuracy and reducing errors.
+• Automated data capture: Each lot is recorded at goods receipt and tracked through all processes until goods issue, increasing accuracy and reducing errors.

-• Seamless traceability: Complete transparency along the entire supply chain, from raw material procurement to production and delivery to the end customer.
+• End-to-end traceability: Complete transparency across the entire supply chain – from raw material procurement through production to delivery to the end customer.

-• Central database: All information is recorded under the respective batch number and can be easily retrieved by entering the number.
+• Central database: All information is stored under the respective lot number and can be easily retrieved by entering the number.

 Autor Stefan Klammler